mahmood-oakland/CSI4480/lab#00/lab#00 Get the environment prepared.md

 # lab#00 Get the environment prepared

-In this class, we are going to do labs on Windows and Linux (openSUSE).
-Since most of  labs are basically in introductory level, it doesn't make a big difference what version of Windows or Linux you use.
+In this class, we are going to do labs on Windows and Linux (openSUSE) platforms.
+Since tools used in the labs work on almost all version of Windows and Linux, it doesn't make a big difference what version of Windows or Linux you use.
 However, to avoid unnecessary trouble, you should all use Windows 10 and openSUSE 13.2 with 64 bits provided below.

 We will install Windows 10 on a hard drive (Host Machine), and create a Virtual Machine(VM) with VirtualBox running Linux.
+You may also consider a dual-boot option.

-Note: Except for USB devices and hard disks, all software may be provided in class, alternatively, you can download them ahead of class.
+Note: Except for USB devices and hard, all software will be provided in class.
+They can be downloaded from http://192.168.2.4/shares/labs.
+Alternatively, you can download them ahead of class.

 [TOC]